-Budgeted cost: £ 26,452
+Budgeted cost: £34,914

 Activity Evidence that supports this approach Challenge number(s) addressed Early speech and language intervention to narrow vocabulary gap on entry to school EEF Findings On average, oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.
-1 Training can support adults to ensure they model and develop pupils' oral language skills and vocabulary development Keep-Up Phonics sessions Staff trained in 1:2:1 RWI EEF places 1:1 tuition high on their scale of effectiveness (+5 months) and report that small group tuition is effective with feedback from teacher and work which is matched to 1 and 3 Stall trained in 1.2.1 KWI learners' needs (+4 months).
+Training can support adults to ensure they model and develop pupils' oral language skills and vocabulary development 1 Keep-Up Phonics sessions Staff trained in 1:2:1 RWI EEF places 1:1 tuition high on their scale of effectiveness (+5 months) and report that small group tuition is effective with feedback from teacher and work which is matched to learners' needs (+4 months).
 Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
-TA to deliver YARK intervention in KS2 two mornings per week.
-Monitored by Assistant Head.
-EEF (+5 months) On average, one to one tuition is very effective at improving pupil outcomes.
-One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas.
-3
+1 and 3 TA to deliver YARK intervention in KS2 two EEF (+5 months) 3 mornings per week.
+On average, one to one tuition is very Monitored by Assistant effective at improving pupil outcomes.
+One to Head. one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas.